cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/ml_quick_quiz_02.md

 Each framework has its strengths and is chosen by developers and researchers based on specific needs, such as ease of use, performance, scalability, and the specific tools and features they offer.
 TensorFlow's broad adoption, extensive documentation, and strong community support make it a go-to choice for many machine learning tasks.

-Q: Can you explain the difference between TensorFlow 1.x and TensorFlow 2.x?
+# Can you explain the difference between TensorFlow 1.x and TensorFlow 2.x?

 TensorFlow 1.x and TensorFlow 2.x are two major versions of the TensorFlow machine learning library, with significant differences in their design, API, and usability.
 Here are the key differences between the two: